 - Distribute the DFEH brochure on harassment to all employees and supervisors.

-For questions about sexual orientation workplace harassment under California's Fair Employment and Housing Act, or to discuss your case confidentially with one of our skilled California harassment attorneys, do not hesitate to contact us at Shouse Law Group.
+For questions about sexual orientation workplace harassment under California's Fair Employment and Housing Act, or to discuss your case confidentially with one of our California labor law attorneys, do not hesitate to contact us at Shouse Law Group.

 We have local employment law offices in and around Los Angeles, San Diego, Orange County, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.